OpenMS/OpenMS-docs/docs/tutorials-and-quickstart-guides/openms-user-tutorial.md

 -->

-## Label-free quantification of peptides
+## Label-free quantification of peptides and proteins

 ### Introduction